 Broad Ocean Area: Adults do not occur in the BOA.
 Gametes and larvae may occur at very low densities in the BOA.
-See general description of mollusk occurrence in the BOA in Section 4.6.
+See general description of mollusk occurrence in the BOA in Section 3.6.

-Vicinity of Illeginni Islet: Tectus niloticus was observed at all 11 of the Kwajalein Atoll islets as well as on reefs in the Mid-Atoll Corridor (Table 4-8).
+Vicinity of Illeginni Islet: Tectus niloticus was observed at all 11 of the Kwajalein Atoll islets as well as on reefs in the Mid-Atoll Corridor (Table 3-8).
 Tectus niloticus is fairly widespread and common.
-Since 2008, T. niloticus individuals have been observed at 59 of 103 survey sites throughout Kwajalein Atoll, including all four survey sites at Illeginni islet, during biennial inventories (Table 4-8).
+Since 2008, T. niloticus individuals have been observed at 59 of 103 survey sites throughout Kwajalein Atoll, including all four survey sites at Illeginni islet, during biennial inventories (Table 3-8).

-4.6.4 Tridacna gigas
+3.6.4 Tridacna gigas

 Species Description.
 In August 2016, NMFS was petitioned to list Tridacna gigas under the ESA along with nine other giant clam species (Meadows 2016).
 In its 90-day finding, NMFS found that listing may be warranted for seven species and initiated a status review for these species including Tridacna gigas (82 FR 28946 [June 26, 2017]).
 Tridacna gigas are in the family Cardiidae and are the largest species, reaching widths of 120 cm (47 in) and 200 kg (440 lb; Meadows 2016).
 These filter feeding bivalves consume plankton but also obtain a portion of their nutrition from their photosynthetic zooxanthellae symbionts (Klumpp and Lucas 1994).
-In contrast to many giant clams, T. gigas is a very efficient filter feeder and gets a large portion of the carbon it needs for respiration and growth (34 to 65%) from filter-feeding (Klumpp and Lucas 1994).
+In contrast to many giant clams, T. gigas is a very efficient filter feeding (Klumpp and Lucas 1994).
 These mollusks are hermaphrodite broadcast spawners, releasing gametes into the water on a seasonal basis at least in the northern and southern limits of their range (Meadows 2016).
 The optimal reproductive season for Tridacna gigas may be from October to February and spawning has been known to coincide with incoming tides and moon phases (Meadows 2016).
 Fertilized eggs hatch into trochophore larvae which, within a few days, develop into bivalve veligers that feed on plankton (Ellis 1997).
 Eight to 14 days post fertilization, these veligers metamorphose into juvenile clams that settle on the substrate and acquire mutualistic zooxanthellae (Ellis 1997).
-The photosynthetic zooxanthellae reside in the mantle of the giant clams where they contribute to clam growth (Mies et al. 2012, Meadows 2016).
+The photosynthetic zooxanthellae reside in the mantle of the giant clams where they contribute to clam growth (Miles et al. 2012, Meadows 2016).